How Long Will An RV Battery Run The Furnace? + Calculations

 I take 120 and divide it by 2 and end up with 60.

-This battery has 60ah total, it’s wired in parallel with another one of the same kind so that means the RV has 120ah of battery power but only 60ah of that is technically safe to use.
+This battery has 60ah total, it’s wired in parallel with another one of the same kind so that means the RV has 120ah of battery power.
+Because of the 50% discharge rule, only 60ah of that is technically safe to use.

 How Many Watts/Amps Does The RV Furnace Use?